yohasebe/monadic-chat-cli/README.md

 The data structure here is no different from that specified in [OpenAI Chat API](https://platform.openai.com/docs/guides/chat).
 The `normal` mode of Monadic Chat is just a client application that uses this API to achieve ChatGPT-like functionality on the command line.

-### Template for `Research` Mode
+### Extra Template for `Research` Mode

+In the `research` mode, you can obtain metadata at each turn as you progress through an interactive conversation with GPT.
+Compressing and modifying the conversation history based on the metadata (or any other data) is also possible.
+However, you must create an extra template besides the `normal` mode JSON template.

-The template in `research` mode is a Markdown file consisting of five sections.
+This extra template for `research` mode is a Markdown file comprising six sections.
 The role and content of each section are shown in the following figure.

 <br />